stormpath/stormpath-sdk-node/docs/app/views/account.md

   </tbody>
 </table>

 #### Returns

-void; the retrieved `ProviderData` resource will be provided to the `callback` as the callback's second parameter.
+The retrieved `providerData` resource will be provided to the `callback` as the callback's second parameter.

 ---